samsquire/ideas4/README.md

 # 130. Behaviour trees and configuration as pseudocode

 Imagine if the configuration file for a system was an imaginary pseudocode for that software's primary function.
+The pseudocode arguments can be manipulated and code around the pseudocode can be inserted at any point.

  * For example the pseudocode for Haproxy is a while loop accepting connections and then a while loop handling http requests and forwarding them to chosen backends
  * You could add logging by adding a log line.
 Or enrich or conditionally change the value of variables in the pseudocode.